TankEngine-ish/property_management_system_full_stack_app/README.md

 ![alt text](<assets/Screenshot from 2025-03-18 19-48-19.png>)

-- What my pipeline also does is it manages infrastructure changes it automates PR creation by creating a pull request to update the infrastructure repository.
-This way I ensure that changes are reviewed and merged through a controlled process.
+- What my pipeline also does is it helps the hypothetical DevOps/Cloud team with infrastructure changes by automatating PR creation by creating a pull request to update the infrastructure repository with new and tested application code.
+This way I ensure that changes are manually reviewed and merged through a controlled process.

-- Dynamic Branch and PR Naming: Functions that generate branch names and PR titles based on updated components improve clarity and traceability.
+- Dynamic Branch and PR Naming: Functions that generate branch names and PR titles based on updated components definitely improve clarity and traceability.

 - And finally I have the integrated code quality checks:

 - At the end I ensure that the workspace is cleaned up after each build and provides clear feedback on the build status.

-- I really also wanted to mention that I have also integrated my pipeline with a *Sonatype Nexus Repository*
+- I really also wanted to mention that I have integrated into my pipeline a *Sonatype Nexus Repository*

 ![alt text](<assets/Screenshot from 2025-03-08 12-22-12.png>)